Colombia, FARC rebels sign revised peace deal

 On Thursday, the crowd chanted, "Yes, it was possible!" after the deal was signed.

-Londoño, better known by his alias, Timochenko, began a speech Thursday with a declaration of peace: "Let words be the only weapons of Colombians."
+Londoño, better known by his alias, Timochenko, began his remarks Thursday with a declaration of peace: "Let words be the only weapons of Colombians."

-He went on to thank the Roman Catholic Church, the countries that were involved in years of peace talks and even US President-elect Donald Trump.

 "The people of this country are tired of violence, intolerance and stigmas," he said.
 "They want and demand profound change from the political customs that are corruption, lies, and deceit."